-This section summarizes the savings calculations of the Solar Photovoltaic standard offer, market transformation, and pilot programs.
-These programs are offered by the Texas utilities, with the primary objective to achieve cost-effective energy and peak demand savings.
-Participation in the Solar Photovoltaic program involves the installation of a solar photovoltaic system.
+This section summarizes savings calculations for solar photovoltaic (PV) standard offer, market transformation, and pilot programs.
+These programs are offered by Texas utilities, with the primary objective to achieve cost-effective energy and peak demand savings.
+Participation in the PV program involves the installation of a solar photovoltaic system.
 The method uses a simulation tool, the National Renewable Energy Laboratory’s (NREL) PVWatts® Calculator to calculate energy savings.
 Lookup tables are used to determine deemed summer and winter peak demand savings.

 Eligibility Criteria